 FUND RAISING

 I can’t deny that, like most aspiring Radio Presenters, I wanted the thrill of opening shops, presenting charity cheques and declaring fetes and gala days open.
-The reality is not quite so exciting and I confine myself to talks these days.
+The reality is not quite so exciting so I mainly focused on spreading the BBC story through talks, of which there were many.
 Being a broadcaster does however give you a profile that means you can help with fundraising and take on some challenges of your own.
 This is something I have always enjoyed and below are some of the more successful events that I have been involved with and which have raised a considerable amount of money.

 BBC Radio Two – Paddled a bathtub along the “Boat race” course for “Children in Need”